-All assignments and exams must be completed and submitted on BlackBoard on time in order to receive a passing grade in the course.
+All assignments and exams must be completed and submitted on Blackboard on time to receive a passing grade in the course.
 Completed assignments must be submitted no later than class time on the due date.
 Any assignment turned in after the assigned time is considered late.
 Late assignments will be marked down one letter grade for everyday that it is late.
 Make-up quizzes and/or exams are usually not given unless there is an extreme situation.

 ALL ASSIGNMENTS MUST BE TURNED IN ACCORDANCE WITH APA FORMAT AND GUIDELINES.
 NO EXCEPTIONS ARE GIVEN UNLESS SPECIFICALLY DESIGNATED BY THE INSTRUCTOR!
-ADHERENCE TO APA FORMAT ACCOUNTS FOR 10% OF YOUR GRADE!
+ADHERENCE TO APA FORMAT ACCOUNTS.